The Baker's Wife: Act Two

 Alone in the bakery, Aimable decides "If I Have to Live Alone", that he will do so with dignity.

 The villagers are again at the cafe, and Antoine enters claiming that he has found the young couple at a hotel in a nearby town.
 They agree to form a search party, and the Marquis, the priest, and the teacher go after the outcasts to persuade the baker's wife to return home.
 Left behind, the women of the town comment ruefully on the "Romance" that is missing from their own lives.

 In a small hotel room, Geneviève and Dominique are together, but all is not well.
 She admits her passion for the young man, but wonders "Where Is the Warmth?"
 She gathers her things and leaves him asleep.

 At a bus stop, the villagers encounter Geneviève on her way to Marseille.
 They beg her to return but, guilt-stricken and ashamed, she tells them that she can never go home again.
 They eventually convince her to return: "all sins are forgivable".

 The villagers are asked to remain in their houses so as to not embarrass Geneviève when she arrives.
 Escorted by the priest and the Marquis, Geneviève walks through the empty street to the bakery and cautiously approaches her door.

 She finds Aimable and attempts to tell him the truth, but he awkwardly refuses to listen, offering her dinner and insisting that she has returned from visiting her mother.
 Pompom arrives at the window, and Aimable angrily chastises the cat for running after "some tom that looked good in the moonlight."
 He unleashes all of his pent-up bitterness toward Geneviève on the small cat, but offers it a saucer of milk.
 He has faithfully refilled the milk each day, and when Aimable charges that the cat will run off yet again, a tearful Geneviève assures him that "she will not leave".
 Reconciled, the two begin to prepare the bread for the next day.

 Denise begins the new day at the café, reprising her "Chanson", joined by the town in harmony.

+Cast and characters

 Songs

 This song list reflects the recording of the 1990 London production.